-User-friendliness, quality, and efficiency in one process
+SAW welding process: User-friendliness, quality, and efficiency

 In the SAW welding process, the welding flux protects the arc and molten puddle from the air.
-A part of the flux melts, solidifies, and forms a slag on the weld bead.
+A part of the flux melts solidifies and forms a slag on the weld bead.
 The welding flux also improves arc stability and electrical conductivity.
 Additionally, the alloying elements of the flux improve the welding metallurgy.

 Thanks to the protection of the flux, high current, and deep and wide penetration, the weld quality is excellent, and SAW process is not sensitive to welding defects such as lack of fusion, lack of penetration, porosities, or spatters.

-Besides the good weld quality and high reliability and functionality, SAW welding process is also an ergonomic and safe process for the operator: the welding flux does not only protect the arc and molten puddle, it also protects the operator – there is no need to wear a mask.
-SAW welding process does not expose the operator’s eyes or skin to radiation, and there are no harmful welding fumes.
+Besides the good weld quality and high reliability and functionality, the SAW welding process is also an ergonomic and safe process for the operator: the welding flux does not only protect the arc and molten puddle, but it also protects the operator – there is no need to wear a mask.
+The SAW welding process does not expose the operator’s eyes or skin to radiation, and there are no harmful welding fumes.

-SAW welding process in the wind energy industry
+SAW welding in the wind energy industry

 Above mentioned straight and thick plates can be often found in, for example, wind energy towers.
-Even though SAW welding is not the only suitable process in wind energy industry, in most cases, it is the best solution.
+Even though SAW welding is not the only suitable process in the wind energy industry, in most cases, it is the best solution.
 SAW welding process is especially suitable for welding longitudinal and circumferential welds due to its deep and wide penetration and high deposition rate.
 Furthermore, SAW welding can be carried out with multiple wire electrodes.

-Additionally, SAW welding process can be integrated with welding robots, which enables welding of diverse workpieces.
+Additionally, the SAW welding process can be integrated with welding robots, which enables the welding of diverse workpieces.
 The process performance and deposition rate can also be enhanced with different variations, discussed in the next chapter.

+When the wire stick-out is longer, Joule heating (I2 x R) pre-heats the wire more, causing it to melt faster, and the deposition rate increases without increasing the heat input.
 Pemamek has also developed a tiltable welding head for semi-narrow gap grooves, which enables better tolerance for wire positioning and the shape of the welded pass.
-It enables the grooves to be narrower, and multiple pass welding can be finished with a smaller number of passes.
+It enables the grooves to be narrower, and multiple-pass welding can be finished with a smaller number of passes.
 The increased deposition rate and increased size of the weld pass can be handled better with PEMA tiltable semi-narrow gap welding head.

 Milling machines enable various benefits

-Milling is crucial for all sectors that have heavy welding in their production: it increases production efficiency, saves welding time, and significantly improves the welding quality.
+Milling is crucial for all sectors that have heavy welding in their production: it increases production efficiency, saves welding time, and significantly improves welding quality.